 — Seth Waterman, Partner Sales Director at Databricks

-When companies double down on their tech stack to implement a smooth interview process – as opposed to stringing interviewees along for weeks – candidates feel that their time is honored, and the candidate relationship only grows stronger.
+When companies double down on their tech stack to implement a smooth interview process, candidates feel that their time is honored.
+From here, the candidate relationship only grows stronger.

 Candidate-Driven Interviews

-With 87% of candidates preferring to lead interviews, it’s no surprise that candidate-driven interview processes often wield more success than the company-driven approach.
-With the help of GoodTime’s automated interview scheduling, Databricks put Seth in the driver’s seat with a hiring process centered around his schedule.
+With 87% of candidates preferring to lead interviews, it’s no surprise that candidate-driven interview processes yield more success than the company-driven approach.
+With the help of GoodTime’s advanced interview scheduling, Databricks put Seth in the driver’s seat with a hiring process centered around his schedule.

 As over half of job seekers prefer more flexibility over a higher salary, flexibility is a growing priority for candidates.
 Making self-scheduling a central part of the hiring process can be key to creating a great first impression — and first impressions are everything when it comes to recruitment.